Home | Contents | Arizona y Sonora > Alamos > Highway driving guide to Alamos, Sonora, Mexico from Tucson, AZ, USA

 Pass the town of Tubac on the right/east.
 The original Spanish Presidio of Tubac was here.
 Now there is a state park, art galleries, restaurants, etc. The town hosts an arts festival in February.

-Km 40: View of mine tailings ahead to the northwest at the Amado exit.
+Km 40: US Border Patrol You must stop.
+Please don't cut ahead into the line.
+View of mine tailings ahead to the northwest at the Amado exit.

 Km 86 - 90: Good view of San Xavier del Bac off to the northwest/left as you drive into Tucson.
 Think how lucky you are to have done this drive now instead in the 1600-1800's.
 It was easy!